 The risk of impaired driving associated with marijuana in combination with alcohol appears to be greater than that for either by itself.
 Some researchers suggest that resources are better directed toward reducing drinking and driving or reducing the mixing of alcohol and marijuana while driving.

-Click here for tips on talking to your teen about impaired driving.
+Click here for tips on talking to your teen about impaired driving, including driving high.